 What to do in case of changes in major circumstances?

-During negotiations, or during the execution of a contract, it may happen that subsequent events radically change the economy of a contract.
-The “win-win” relationship can turn into a general imbalance of the contract due to external circumstances.
+In the course of negotiations, or during the execution of a contract, it may happen that subsequent events radically change the economics of a contract.
+The “win-win” relationship can turn into a general disequilibrium of the contract due to external circumstances.

 - Is it then possible in practice to require the renegotiation of the contract?